MarsBased/handbook/guides/patterns/rails/form-composition.md

   end
 end
 ```
-Checking if the records are valid before saving is not enough as unexpected race conditions could happen leaving inconsistent data in the database.
+Checking if the records are valid before saving is not enough as unexpected race conditions could happen, leaving inconsistent data in the database.
 - (2) Getters need to be created for every model we want in the form.
 As this is a create form, we are instantiating the models directly in the form.
 - (3) For every entity we need to create a entity_attributes=(attributes) method.
 This method will be used by Rails via ActiveModel::Model to treat the models as nested forms.